nkschaefer/ad-libs/README.md

 An easy way to obtain the first three is to use [Anaconda](https://www.continuum.io/downloads), which contains these packages.

-If using anaconda and they are not installed, try using "`conda install`":
+If using anaconda and they are not installed, try using `conda install`:

 `conda install scipy`